rbcorrea/react-native-rb-video-player/README.md

 # react-native-~~af~~rb-video-player

-A customisable React Native video player for Android and IOS
+A customisable, updated, React Native video player for Android and IOS, based on [abbasfreestyle react-native-af-video-palyer](https://github.com/abbasfreestyle/react-native-af-video-player).

+This is a result of not merged pull requests and some modifications planned to be used with React Native 0.58+ version.

 ![Demo](./demo.gif)